What Makes an Award Winning Active Adult Community?

-The Sunshine State has long been a hot spot for retirement living, yet lately some active adults have been skipping the coastal areas and opting to settle in central Florida's active adult communities.
+The Sunshine State has long been a hot spot for retirement living, yet lately some active adults have been skipping the coastal areas and opting to settle in Central Florida's active adult communities.
 What's behind this relocating trend?
-Central Florida has many of the same relocation draws as its coastal cities.
-The weather is hot in the summer and mild in the winter.
-It is a prime vacation spot for visiting family, and there are a variety of recreational activities and active adult communities.
-Yet central Florida active adult communities have a few extra benefits that attract many retirees.

-Even retirees need a vacation.
-Jim and Linda Beaver recently toured Italy and found the trip a relaxing change of pace from their usual retirement routine.
-Even retirees need a vacation.
-Jim and Lidia Beaver recently toured Italy and found the trip a relaxing change of pace from their usual retirement routine.
 Though some people envision retirement as a permanent vacation, retirees know that the reality is a bit less idyllic.
 Retirees may spend the majority of their time on projects and activities of their own choosing, yet they still have busy schedules and can benefit by taking time away from their day-to-day routines and family commitments.
-After talking about the trip for nearly ten years, it was a family wedding in Florence that finally prompted retirees Jim and Lidia Beaver to take their long-awaited tour through Italy and Sicily.
-Although the whirlwind visit included a lot of walking and traveling from city to city, the couple returned to their Ohio home feeling invigorated.

-Active adults know that learning does not end after high school or college graduation.
-Learning is a lifelong process that brings texture and color to an otherwise beige existence.
-Adults often have interests they would like to explore, but the responsibilities of career and raising families keep them from having the time or ability to follow these pursuits.
-Many active adult communities understand their residents' desire to learn, and partner with local colleges to provide easily accessible education opportunities.
-Several colleges across the country have lifelong learning programs which offer continuing education for those not seeking a college degree.
+Many 55+ communities understand their residents' desire to learn, and partner with local colleges to provide easily accessible educational opportunities.
+Several colleges across the country have lifelong learning programs that offer continuing education for those not seeking a college degree.